CSE-151A-Group-Wildfire/CSE-151A-Project/README.md

 Given the moderate performance of the neural network, we implemented a K-Nearest Neighbors (KNN) model.
 The KNN model showed significantly better results, with low MSE values for temperature (0.00524), wind speed (0.0186), and sea pressure (0.00661).
 The simplicity and effectiveness of KNN in capturing non-linear patterns without assuming an underlying distribution made it well-suited for our dataset.

+Given that the KNN is the better fit.
+We believe it is the better model of the two

 #### Interpretation and Critique

 The KNN model's superior performance suggests it was better at capturing the temporal patterns and variations in weather data.
 However, it also highlighted the variability in wind speed, which remained a challenge.
 The KNN model's reliance on the distance metric means it can struggle with high-dimensional data, but in our case, the selected features and normalization helped mitigate this issue.